 Why Investing in Energy Saving Tech (ESTs) Makes Sense

-VTAS’s Business Development Manager Charles Yates has developed a number of innovative energy efficiency projects which are both commercial and cut emissions.
-Here he sets out the financial and strategic benefits of investing in energy saving tech… Investing in ESTs such as hull coatings - which reduce fouling and hence friction - makes sense for many ship owners because there is an attractive financial return coupled with additional benefits which may be harder to qualify.
-However, to make the right investment decision you need to consider all of the benefits and costs.
+VTAS’s Financial Specialist Charles Yates has developed a number of innovative energy efficiency projects which are both commercial and have cut emissions.
+Here he sets out the financial and strategic benefits of energy saving technologies (ESTs) and why investing in things like hull coatings - which reduce fouling and hence friction - makes sense for many ship owners.
+ESTs offer an attractive financial return and additional benefits which may be harder to qualify.
+That's why to make the right investment decision you need to consider all of the benefits and costs.
 The financial benefits from investing in an EST typically consist of:

 - Fuel cost savings as a result of a more efficient ship which uses less fuel, providing a ROI on installation costs.

 - Reduced engine lubrication and maintenance costs as a result of using the engine less intensively (as the EST provides propulsive force, increases the efficiency of the propulsion system or makes the ship slide through the water more easily)

 - Higher charter rates and/or increased length of charter as a result of being a fuel efficient cargo vessel

 - Higher vessel re-sale values and ability to sell as fuel efficient vessels with lower operating costs will be more attractive to future owners